ys2473/Interactive-Lab-Hub/Lab 1/README.md

 This is the first attempt, however, the different lighting option on the remote had made the lighting transition bit confused and diffcult at first.

-**Include your first attempts at recording the wizarded set-up here.**

-## Part E. (optional) Costume the Device

-Only now should you worry about what the device looks like.
-Costume your phone so it reads as the object from your masterwork — HAL's eye, a Simon shell, a paper-lantern Tinker Bell, an Ambient Orb, a lighthouse, a jack-o'-lantern, whatever you drew.

-Think about the world your device lives in: could that environment overheat it?
-Is water a danger?
-Does it need to be loud and bright for an emergency, or quiet and calm for a bedroom?

-**Include sketches/photos of what your device might look like here.**

-**What concerns or opportunities shaped the way you designed its look?**

 ## Part F. Record

-**Record your prototyped interaction as a video sketch.** Aim for the bar from Our final video  recreates the birthday candle ritual using a remotely controlled light instead of a real flame.
+Our final video  recreates the birthday candle ritual using a remotely controlled light instead of a real flame.
 Yan begins the interaction by using her iPhone flashlight as a pretend lighter while secretly turning on the “candle".
 Amy then looks at the "candle", makes a private wish, and blows toward it.
 Yan turns off the "candle" at the moment Amy blows, creating the illusion that Amy blow out the candle.
 Yan then celebrates with Amy to complete the birthday ritual.

 The video focuses on the three central stages of the interaction: lighting the candle, candle stays on while making a wish, and blowing out the candle.
 We wanted the relationship between Amy and the "candle"  to be clear enough that viewers could recognize the birthday tradition without a real candle.